 Looking for affordable, straightforward life cover for accidents only?
-Compare accidental death cover.
+Compare accidental death insurance

 Accidental Death Insurance will provide a lump sum payment for death or injury caused by accident.
-This type of policy is similar to life cover only there is no benefit provided for death caused by illness or trauma conditions.
-The lump sum benefit for Accidental Death will generally be paid to the policyholder’s estate.
+This type of policy is similar to life cover however there is no benefit provided for death caused by illness or trauma conditions.

 Is it the same as personal accident insurance?